Updates

 - Support progress for older EcoSpold1-style data

-- Reference-data fixes in Docker images
+- Reference-data fixes in packaged distributions

 - Clearer configuration patterns for documented vs local setup